 Incorporating trees around a patio can have a lot of functional benefits.
 Trees can help make your space shaded, screen wind, and even create some privacy.
-Plus, trees are beautiful and enhance the patio from an aesthetics standpoint, too.
+Plus, trees are beautiful and enhance the patio from an aesthetic standpoint, too.
 But it’s important that you are careful in your selection of trees around a patio.
 You want to make a selection that is going to improve your outdoor living area—not take away from it in some way.

 According to Todd Thomasson, owner of Rock Water Farm Landscapes & Hardscapes in Aldie, Virginia, one thing that you have to watch out for is messy trees.
 It can be frustrating when fruit like berries or even just leaf or petal debris falls all over the patio.
 You don’t want your clients to have to constantly sweep off or clean up the patio.

 You also want to be careful about any trees with roots that will encroach upon the patio.
 Thomasson says that this all comes down to proper placement.
 It takes some horticultural expertise to know exactly how big that tree (and its roots) will get at maturity and where on the property it is best installed.